How to Become a CBT Therapist in Ontario

 Certified CBT Therapist

-You can also become a certified CBT therapist (but this is not mandatory to become a CBT therapist in Ontario).
+You can also become a certified CBT therapist.
+However, this is not necessary to become a CBT therapist in Ontario.
 The Beck Institute offers different levels of certification.
-You can also register with a Canadian company: the Canadian Association of Cognitive and Behavioural Therapies (CACBT).
-CACBT is located in Guelph, Ontario.
-Some of our CBT therapists at Virtual CBT Psychotherapy are registered with CACBT.
-The Feeling Good Institute also has a CBT registration process, as well as Laurier University.
+You can also register with a Canadian company, the Canadian Association of Cognitive and Behavioural Therapies (CACBT).
+CACBT is in Guelph, Ontario.
+Our Clinical Director, Celissa Vipond, is a CACBT member.
+The Feeling Good Institute and Laurier University also have a CBT registration process.

 Honing Your CBT Skills

-Celissa Vipond, RSW, will be a registered PE Consultant in 2024 and will be able to offer certification to therapists (please inquire using our email: virtualcbt@gmail..com).
+Celissa Vipond, RSW, MSW, is a registered PE Consultant and can offer certification to therapists.
+Please inquire using our email: virtualcbt@gmail.com).
 For more information on this process, visit the Center for the Treatment and Study of Anxiety (CTSA). ** Please note that you must take the 4-Day Intensive PE training through the CTSA to qualify for certification.

 Cognitive Processing Therapy for PTSD: A Comprehensive Manual